nicshrly/cse15l-lab-reports/lab3.md

 # **Lab Report 3**
 ## grep -i (ignore case)
 This option tells grep to ignore the case of the thing you are searching for.

+I found this option by asking chatGPT "what are 4 grep command line options"

 ```
 $ grep -i "nothing" chapter-2.txt
                 in the world today and the worst terrorists are the Americans.
 Nothing could stop